Our Faculty

 Alison Sturgill, MSN, CPNP-PC joined the Neurodevelopmental and Behavioral Pediatrics division in July 2016 after caring for acutely ill/ medically complex children inpatient within UVA Children’s Hospital for five years.
 Alison received her Bachelor of Science in Nursing degree from Villanova University in 2011, and her Master’s of Science in Nursing degree from the University of Virginia in 2016.
 She is board certified as a primary care pediatric nurse practitioner.
 Special interest includes autism spectrum disorder, neuromuscular /muscular dystrophy/ spinal muscular atrophy, cerebral palsy, myelomeningocele/spina bifida, as well as pediatric complex care.
 Developmental pediatric-specific training includes competencies in the Hammersmith Infant Neurological Exam and the Autism Diagnostic Observation Schedule.
 She serves as faculty at the University of Virginia School of Nursing and coordinates nurse practitioner education opportunities within Neurodevelopmental and Behavioral Pediatrics.

 Elizabeth White, MD graduated from the University of Virginia before receiving her medical degree at the Medical University of South Carolina.
 She returned to UVA to complete a pediatrics residency after which she worked as a general pediatrician for 2 years at UVA Northridge Pediatrics.
-Dr. White returned for fellowship at UVA in Developmental and Behavioral Pediatrics, and in 2019 she re-joined the UVA Faculty in the division of Neurodevelopmental and Behavioral Pediatrics.
+Dr. White returned for a fellowship at UVA in Developmental and Behavioral Pediatrics, and in 2019 she re-joined the UVA Faculty in the division of Neurodevelopmental and Behavioral Pediatrics.
 She enjoys seeing young children with neurodevelopmental delays and behavioral differences including autism spectrum disorders, ADHD, and high-risk infants and children.
 She is involved in the interdisciplinary autism spectrum disorder evaluation clinic at the Curry School of Education at UVA.